Mount Elgin Residential School Timeline

 The school applies to lease additional farmland.

-Four students write a complaint against Principal Shepherd and are expelled; a total of 13 children go truant.
+Four children write a complaint against Principal Shepherd and are expelled; a total of 13 children go truant.

 Enrolment is increased by 10, bringing the number of financed spots to 60.

-The school’s students are contracted to build the new council house on the Chippewas of the Thames reserve.
+The school’s children are contracted to build the new council house on the Chippewas of the Thames reserve.

 The school builds a new barn.